bmatsuo/lmdb-go/README.md

 ###API coverage

-The lmdb-go project aims for complete feature coverage for LMDB (within reason).
-Some notable features:
+The lmdb-go project aims for complete coverage of the LMDB C API (within reason).
+Some notable features and optimizations that are supported:

-- Subtransactions are fully supported.
+- Idiomatic subtransactions ("sub-updates") that do not disrupt thread locking.

 - Batch IO on databases utilizing the `MDB_DUPSORT` and `MDB_DUPFIXED` flags.

-- Reserved "put" for reduced memory copies.
+- Reserved writes than can save in memory copies coverting/buffering into `[]byte`.

 For tracking purposes a list of unsupported features is kept in an [issue](https://github.com/bmatsuo/lmdb-go/issues/1).